 The Company's Corporate Governance Guidelines provide that each director is expected to attend the annual meetings of stockholders of the Company.
 All of the members of the Company's Board attended the 2016 Annual Meeting of Stockholders with the exception of Mr. Chandler and Ms. Carnes who were appointed to the Board in June 2017 and July 2017, respectively.

 Audit Committee

+Director

-Director Fiscal 2017 Committee Service I. Edgar Hendrix, Chairman Served all of fiscal 2017 Tom.
-E. Maxwell, Member Served all of fiscal 2017 Jim W. Mogg, Member Served all of fiscal 2017 John W. Gibson, Member Served all of fiscal 2017 John D. Chandler, Member Served a portion of the fourth quarter of fiscal 2017 Martha Z. Carnes, Member None - Appointed in the first quarter of fiscal 2018
+I. Edgar Hendrix, Chairman Tom.
+E. Maxwell, Member Jim W. Mogg, Member John W. Gibson, Member John D. Chandler, Member Martha Z. Carnes, Member Fiscal 2017 Committee Service